 Can diabetic retinopathy be cured?

-While there is no cure, early detection and appropriate management, such as laser therapy or injections, can effectively control and slow down the progression of the disease.
+While there is no cure, early detection and appropriate management, such as laser therapy or injections, can effectively control and slow down the progression of diabetic retinopathy and reduce the risk of eye damage from diabetes.

 -